 1. The diesel oil is used as a fuel in power generation.

 2. It produces AC as well as DC Voltages.

 3. It is used where small power generation is a requirement.

 4. In case of any emergency diesel engines are used.

 5. It is also used for peal load during a small period of time.

 6. It is used to restart the boilers.

 8. It can be used in areas having low load factor.

 Answer.
 At the time of starting a new plant, when station auxiliaries etc. are not fed from other sources, diesel plant is used to supply auxiliaries of the plant.
 When auxiliaries are run, power can be started & generate electricity.
-The same action will take place at the time of breakdown of plant etc.
+The same action will take place at the time of breakdown of the plant, etc.

 Answer.
 As diesel power plant takes no time to start and stop.
 It can be connected to the system at the time of peak load and normal load.
 It is not economical to use them during normal loading as their generating cost is high.